blissfuljuan/it342-g01-mid2425/funcion-vinallen-journal-activity/journal.md

 Explored how to create and switch branches using git branch and git checkout.

 Still figuring out how merging works and what to do when there are conflicts.

+June 20, 2025
+Started working with git merge today.
+Got a better understanding of how it combines branches, but I ran into a conflict during the merge.
+Had to manually resolve it.
+I think I’m starting to get the hang of it, but it’s still a bit tricky.

+Also, I learned that git pull is a combination of git fetch followed by a git merge.
+That cleared up some confusion!